diffblue/gitlab/doc/user/project/repository/ssh_signed_commits/index.md

    git config gpg.ssh.allowedSignersFile "$(pwd)/allowed_signers"
    ```

-1. Add your entry to the allowed signers file:
+1. Add your entry to the allowed signers file.
+Use this command to add your

-   To add your email address and public SSH key to the `allowed_signers` file, use
+   email address and public SSH key to the `allowed_signers` file.
+Replace `<MY_KEY>`
-   this command.
-Replace `<MY_KEY>` with the name of your key, and `~/.ssh/allowed_signers`
+   with the name of your key, and `~/.ssh/allowed_signers`
    with the location of your project's `allowed_signers` file:

    ```shell